 Zoning regulations - rules & permits

-Based on the community survey, in support of all five MMFLA uses, and direction from the city commission, staff will draft new regulations to permit, process, and enforce all five MMFLA uses in the city.
+Based on the community survey showing support of all five MMFLA uses and direction from the Planning Commission & City Commission, the new regulation establishes permits, processes and enforcement all five MMFLA uses in the city.

-Required Permits and Licenses - To operate any of the five MMFLA uses in the City of Battle Creek, the following permits will be required:
+Required Permits and Licenses (Generally)- To operate any of the five MMFLA uses in the City of Battle Creek, the following will be required:

 2.Issued City Medical Marihuana Permit (when complies with new zoning regulations and applicable building codes)

-Following are brief summaries of the proposed draft zoning regulations for the five MMFLA uses.
-If approved by the City Commission, all five uses would be allowed in the City of Battle Creek and must meet the following city limitations.
+The following are brief locational restrictions of the zoning regulations for the five MMFLA uses.
+All five uses are allowed in the City of Battle Creek and must meet the following City limitations.

 Click each map thumbnail to view the larger version.

 1) Growing & 2) Processing

-These businesses are allowed only in the I-1 and I-2 industrial zoning districts, when located at least 1,000 feet from day cares, churches, schools, and residences/residential zoned property.
+These businesses are allowed only in the I-1 and I-2 industrial zoning districts, when located at least 1,000 feet from day cares, churches, schools, and residences & residential zoned property.
 Growing and processing may take place only inside fully-enclosed buildings; no greenhouses/hoop houses are allowed.
-Use of roofs with a transparent material (like glass) would be allowed to provide sunlight in growing areas, but the roof must be entirely covered at night.
+Use of roofs with a transparent material (like glass) may be allowed to provide sunlight in growing areas, but the roof must be entirely covered at night.

 3) Safety Compliance Facility (testing)

 These businesses are allowed only in the I-1 and I-2 industrial districts, and C-3 and C-4 commercial districts, when located at least 1,000 feet from public parks, churches, schools, libraries, and residential zoned property.

 4) Secure Transporter (transporting & storage)

 These businesses may transport and store medical marihuana.
-The city is not likely to regulate which roads a transporter may drive, but will restrict where marihuana will be stored, which will be allowed only in the I-1 and I-2 industrial districts, and C-3 commercial district, when located at least 1,000 feet from day cares, churches, schools, and residences/residential zoned property.
+The city is regulating which roads a transporter may drive, but is restricting where marihuana will be stored: only in the I-1 and I-2 industrial districts, and C-3 commercial district, when located at least 1,000 feet from day cares, churches, schools, and residences & residential zoned property.